 Psalm 127:30 (NIV)

-Our hope is that our children and grandchildren will all want to spend time with us.
-Not because it is a duty.
-But because they enjoy our company.
+Our hope has always been that our children and grandchildren would want to spend time with us.
+Not out of obligation or duty, but because they genuinely enjoy our company.

-So how do we create an environment that is welcoming and fun?
+So how do we create an environment that feels welcoming, safe, and fun?

-When we speak and respond we do so with love and kindness.
+When we speak and respond, we aim to do so with love and kindness.

-Now I can’t say I’ve always met these standards.
-Far from it!
-However, over time I believe my patience is increasing and I am becoming wiser and more in tune with the Holy Spirit.
-If we focus on our goal to create and maintain good healthy relationships, we can take deliberate actions to achieve this purpose.
+Now, I can’t say I’ve always met these standards.
+Far from it.
+But over time, I believe my patience has grown, and I’ve become more attuned to the leading of the Holy Spirit.
+When we keep our focus on building healthy, life-giving relationships, we can take deliberate steps toward that goal.

-As parents and grandparents, we dearly want our children and their families to thrive and experience the love, joy, peace, companionship and hope that we have in Jesus.
-We want to model Jesus to them.
+As parents and grandparents, we long for our children and their families to thrive.
+We want them to experience the love, joy, peace, companionship, and hope that we have found in Jesus.
+Ultimately, we want to model Him to them.

-Families are extremely complex.
-Each has their own culture.
-The way individuals in families communicate and interact with each other is unique.
-I’ve blundered a lot and learned the hard way how not to communicate about God’s kingdom.
-My excitement and enthusiasm to share the love of Jesus have unfortunately, backfired more than once.
-But how do we help them see this?
+Families are complex.
+Every family has its own culture, rhythms, and ways of communicating.
+I’ve certainly blundered and learned … sometimes the hard way, how not to communicate about God’s kingdom.
+My excitement and enthusiasm to share the love of Jesus have, at times, backfired.
+So how do we help our families truly see Him?

-Firstly, we pray that our children and their family members for 1000 generations would know Jesus intimately and accept Him as their Lord, Saviour, teacher and friend.
+Firstly, we pray.
+We pray that our children, grandchildren, and generations to come would know Jesus intimately and accept Him as their Lord, Saviour, Teacher, and Friend.

 He then brought them out and asked, “Sirs, what must I do to be saved?”
 They replied, “Believe in the Lord Jesus, and you will be saved—you and your household.”